 These carbs don't take long to absorb, so the body turns them into energy quickly.

-Complex carbs include starches such as potatoes, pasta and beans.
+Complex carbs include whole grains, beans and starches such as potatoes.

 Complex carbs provide sustained energy because they take longer to digest than simple carbs.

 According to the Health and Medicine Division of the National Academies of Sciences, Engineering, and Medicine, most adults should get 45 to 65 percent of their daily calories from carbs.

 Experts say you should get most of your carbs from complex sources.
 Though some foods with simple carbs are healthy (fruits and milk, for example), many contain little more than calories and sugar.
 Soft drinks, cakes and candies are prime examples of high-sugar, low-nutrient foods that are chock full of simple carbohydrates.

 Complex carbs, on the other hand, tend to be found in foods that also contain plenty of fiber, vitamins and minerals.
 They make you feel full longer than simple carbs, and they offer more nutrition.

 The key with both simple and complex carbs is to try to get most of them from a variety of natural, unrefined sources.

 - Legumes, such as beans and peas.